mercari/grpc-federation/docs/references.md

 ## (grpc.federation.message).def.call.error.def
 `def` defines a variable scoped to the entire error block.

  It is important to note that definitions scoped at the top level of the error block will be evaluated before `error.if`.
-To enforce conditional evaluation, a `if` field must be included in the `def` block.
-Alternatively, the defined variable should have the appropriate scope (e.g. defined in `error.details`).

 ## (grpc.federation.message).def.call.error.if